-Moreover, holders of an aggregate of approximately 12.8 million shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
-Once we register these shares, they can be freely sold in the public market, subject to volume limitations applicable to affiliates and the lock-up arrangements.
+Sales of a substantial number of shares of our common stock in the public market could occur at any time.
+These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
+As of December 31, 2016, holders of an aggregate of approximately 6.3 million shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
+Once we register these shares, they can be freely sold in the public market, subject to volume limitations applicable to affiliates.